 Now, add to this complication the twilight upgrade world.
 Within statuses, higher fares are higher on the waitlist.
 Plus, airlines often sell upgrades at check-in.
-Qantas this year offered some friends the chance to “bid” on an upgrade for their flight and apparently gave business class to the highest bidders.
+Qantas this year offered some friends the chance to “bid” on an upgrade for their flight.
+The highest bidders apparently won a business class seat.
 There was no word on what happened to anyone waitlisted for a mileage upgrade.

 Of course, airlines can do whatever they want with their seats, especially their prime upgrade seats.
-However, understanding how the deck is stacked may make anyone who seriously wants to sit up front to either consider paying the lowest business fare available or cultivating some very frequent flier friends.
+However, anyone trying to upgrade should understand how the deck is stacked.
+It may change approaches for anyone who seriously wants to sit up front.
+They should either consider paying the lowest business fare available or cultivating some very frequent flier friends.